 The IP addresses of the PE routers as well as those of the Border functions shall be public and they shall be announced over and reachable from the Public Internet.
-Both carriers and the entire path across the Public Internet, including all intermediary Transit providers, will require to use the same version of the IP protocol, IPv4 or IPv6, for this logical interconnection.
+Both carriers and the entire path across the Public Internet, including all intermediary Transit providers, will require using the same version of the IP protocol, IPv4 or IPv6, for this logical interconnection.

-Figure 8 - Indirect Public-oriented Interconnection Configuration i forum
+Figure 88 - Indirect Public-oriented Interconnection Configuration